-Technically, comparison of real property law ideas under the approaches of common law and civil law faced with many challenges to the extent that we can say there is nothing like "Civil Law."
+Technically, comparison of real property law ideas under the approaches of common law and civil law faced with many challenges to the extent that we can say-there is nothing like "Civil Law."
 This explains the fact that the laws of those countries are that based on Roman law are inherently different from each other in this present time.
 But in another word, there are certain basic features that could be found and emphasized among them.
 In an attempt to go into more details, the law of Germany would be considered most favorite not only because it is a system that is likely to be most familiar but basically because it contains and reflects one of the most elaboration of European codes.
 The pattern and nature of these could be used as the basic difference between common law and civil law.
-In all the countries that are practicing civil law system, it can be found out that codification reflects a fresh start, a great house-cleaning, where historical rules and institutions were itemized.
+In all the countries that are practicing civil law system, it can be found out that codification reflects a fresh start, a great house-cleaning, where historical rules and'-,~: institutions were itemized.
 New consistent rules were well defined and worked out, unhampered by ideas developed in and adapted to the needs of past ages.
-In applying this to the real property law, it is found to be more radical than any other fields.
-Codifications mark the great difference between English law and Common law system.

-To buttress more on this point, the process of destruction and rebuilding was practically guided by two policies, which are; the need to undermine the political power of the landed aristocracy and secondly, the main idea behind economic liberalism, which explains that the best way to serve common good is the use of greatest possible marketability of the land and the expected result of this idea is that every piece of land would always be in the ablest and fittest hands.
-There are two principal legal means that can be used to give effect to these policies which are; Restraints on alienation were reduced or almost undermined completely and secondly there was an established system of conveyancing, which aims not to simply the formalities of land transactions and at the same time aimed to guarantee maximum security for bona fide purchasers and mortgagees.
+In applying this to the real-property law, it is found to be more radical than any other fields.
+Codifications mark the great difference between English law and Common law system.100 explains that the best way to serve common good is the use of greatest possible marketability of the land and the expected result of this idea is that every piece of land would always be in the ablest and fittest hands.
+There are two principal legal means that can be used to give effect to t~ese policies which are; Restraints on alienation were reduced or almost undermined completely and secondly there was an established system of conveyancing, which aims not to simply the formalities of land transactions and at the same time aimed to guarantee maximum security for bona fide purchasers and mortgagees.
 In explaining the first point, it was not only intended to result to landed classes but also serve the purpose of providing maximum security to land transaction.
 And this has been made known right from the early date that in the absence of a radical simplification of the substantive law of real property, there cannot be conveyancing reform that would be sufficient enough to achieve the expected result.
-101